CtrlK

 Conciseness

-The skill is mostly efficient with good code examples, but includes some unnecessary explanation (e.g., 'Frozen dataclasses are immutable - no accidental mutation' comments, explanations like 'Resource leaks cause production issues' and 'Swallowed exceptions hide root causes' that Claude already knows).
-The rationale sentences after instructions add bulk without adding actionable value.
+The skill is mostly efficient with good code examples, but includes some unnecessary explanation Claude already knows (e.g., 'Frozen dataclasses are immutable - no accidental mutation', 'Resource leaks cause production issues', 'Swallowed exceptions hide root causes').
+The rationale comments after instructions add tokens without adding actionable value.
+The ty section includes comparative guidance that's somewhat verbose.

 2 / 3